ethannicholas/Frost/docs/annotations.md

 @external
 ---------

-The `@external` annotation marks a method which is implemented by external (non-Panda) code.
+The `@external` annotation marks a method which is implemented by external (non-Frost) code.
 Like abstract methods, external methods do not have a method body.
 See [external methods](externalMethods.html) for more details.